Current President (He/Him)

 I hope to play my part in furthering the amazing work that BVLGBT+ has done to date.

-Assistant Publicity Officer and Farm Vet Liaison (She/Her)
+Farm Vet Liaison (She/Her)

 I’m Ami, a clinical director of Westpoint Farm Vets in Chelmsford.
 My role within the committee is to try to increase engagement of farming, agricultural and farm vet communities with LGBT+ issues.